kmlawson/china-revolutions-mo3337/03assignments.md

 * Is my argument non-trivial?
 That is, does it go beyond a well-known historical consensus about a topic?
 * Has the long essay engaged with the historiography on the relevant issue effectively throughout?
 * Does the essay consider alternative explanations, acknowledge inconvenient facts, and point out sources or historians who may have differing approaches?
 * Did I proofread my essay, check the spelling, and reread for sentences that are unclear?
+Did I avoid using imprecise or abstract terms when concrete ones would suit better?
 * Did I carefully follow the style guide for the School of History for all my footnotes?
 * Did I include a bibliography at the end of my essay and is it formatted according to the School of History style guide?
+Does it have separate sections for primary and secondary sources?
 * Have I avoided using websites and newspaper articles not by academic authors to support my claims when there are good academic historical scholarship (in monograph, journal article, or online published forms)
-* Have I taken care that the background for the argument does not take up too much of the entire length of the essay (less than 25%, usually)
+* Have I taken care that the introduction, historiography and any background does not take up too much of the entire length of the essay (less than 25%, usually)
 * Did I include a word count in the header and followed the other header guidelines?

 ### Carrying Out Research for Essays

-When you have selected a question or topic for your longer essay the first, most obvious place to look for information on the topic is among the various books and articles that are assigned or proposed in this course, especially the further reading of each week.
+**Secondary then Primary**: When you have selected a question or broader topic for your longer essay the first, most obvious place to look for information on the topic is among the various books and articles that are assigned or proposed in this course, especially the further reading of each week.
 Early on, it is useful to focus on skimming through sources as you find them, noting carefully works of potential interest found in the footnotes or bibliographies of these works to help you broaden and then later focus in your research.
-As you find works of interest, make note of the authors and look for other articles or books by the same author, then repeat the process, looking again through the footnotes and bibliography for sources more specifically related to the topic you are researching.
+"Scrape" the bibliography and footnotes of more general works in your area of interest, look those works up and then "scrape" the bibliography/footnotes of those works (move between recent books/articles and older ones to try to fill out your search better).
+Eventually you will get a broader shape of the landscape of research around your topic.
+Along the way you will get the feel for what the key works are, but also what more general works "up the ladder of abstraction" are often cited that influence the writers or help them establish basic categories and concepts.
+You hopefully also get an impression for what kinds of primary sources have been used in the past, or at least categories of sources that may be useful.
+Then dive into the primary sources, either those which you have found through the secondary scholarship, or which may have been neglected by it but which has potentially something to contribute.

+**Primary then Secondary**: Other students and scholars strongly prefer to avoid reading secondary research on a topic altogether (beyond very general background), but instead directly dive into a set of primary sources.
+Reading them, they look for things that stand out, which surprise, or shock them, then they return to the secondary scholarship.
+If your initial ideas and reading end up not working out and you need to pivot during the semester, this is often a great way to do it: instead of starting the process above from scratch, find a rich body of primary sources and dive deep with them.
+Even with time lost on one idea, some of the best essays I have read have emerged from a student who has read deeply on some initial topic, started over, and this time tried things the other way around, starting with a single collection of interesting historical primary sources.

-When you do not find enough through the above method of beginning your trail with our existing assigned works, proceed to search in various databases for relevant keywords:
+When you do not find enough through the above method of beginning your trail with our existing assigned works and module handbook bibliography, proceed to search in various databases for relevant keywords:

 * The secondary bibliography at the end of this handbook
 * The primary sources at the end of this handbook